shashithak/carebridge_reaserch-app/README.md

 # 4. Food Calorie Tracker

-Objective:
-To promote healthy eating habits by tracking calorie intake and suggesting improvements.
+Overview:
+The Calorie Calculator is an application that estimates calorie content in food using image recognition.
+It helps users track their dietary intake and create personalized meal plans based on their BMI.
+The system also allows users to monitor their progress towards their dietary goals.

+Technologies Used:

+  Angular: Frontend framework for building a user-friendly interface.

+  Python: Used for image recognition and calorie estimation.

+  Node.js: Backend framework for handling API requests and managing data.

 Key Features:

-Integration with a database of food items and their nutritional values.
+  Integration with a database: Stores food items and their nutritional values.

-User-friendly input for meals and calorie calculations.
+  User-friendly meal input: Allows easy logging of meals and calorie calculations.

-Personalized dietary recommendations based on user goals (weight loss, maintenance, or gain).
+  Personalized dietary recommendations: Generates meal plans based on user goals (weight loss, maintenance, or gain).

-Applications:
-Helps manage diet-related conditions like diabetes and obesity.
-Encourages informed dietary choices.
+  Food Image Recognition: Identifies food items from images and calculates their calorie content.

+  Calorie Tracking: Logs daily food intake and provides nutritional insights.

+  BMI-Based Dietary Plan: Generates a meal plan based on the user's BMI and dietary needs.

+  Progress Monitoring: Tracks adherence to the dietary plan and provides recommendations.

+  Image-Based Calorie Estimation: Uses food images to estimate calorie content automatically.

+How It Works:

+  1.User uploads a food image.

+  2.The system identifies the food item and estimates its calorie content.

+  3.The app logs the meal details and updates the user's calorie intake.

+  4.Based on the user's BMI, a personalized dietary plan is created.

+  5.Users can track their progress and adjust their meal plans accordingly.

 ![system](https://github.com/user-attachments/assets/1b8f0840-cd8a-4709-afe2-8a7402e3883f)